Fair Graph Machine Learning under Adversarial Missingness Processes: Fairness-Aware Adversarial Missing Data Imputation

-We introduce a framework called BFtS (Better Fair than Sorry) that allows fair GNN training with adversarial missing sensitive data.
-BFtS applies a 3-player adversarial learning scheme, where the fair GNN is trained jointly with two adversaries---one to predict sensitive attributes based on GNN embeddings and another to impute missing values that minimize fairness.
-As a result, fairness assessments by the GNN are based on the worst-case imputed values from the adversarial imputation.
+We introduce BFtS (Better Fair than Sorry), a 3-player adversarial framework for fair GNN training under adversarially missing sensitive data.
+The fair GNN is trained jointly with two adversaries--one to predict sensitive attributes based on GNN embeddings and another to impute missing values that minimize fairness, ensuring that fairness is evaluated against worst-case imputations.

+We motivate the worst-case assumption using distributionally robust optimization \citep{ben2013robust,mandal2020ensuring,namkoong2016stochastic,shafieezadeh2015distributionally}.
+Let $\mathcal{P}_s$ be the sensitive attribute distribution.
+We can express the fairness objective in terms of the expected bias.

+However, under adversarial missingness, the true distribution of sensitive values cannot be accurately estimated from the observations \citep{mohan2013graphical,tian2017recovering}.
+To handle this uncertainty, let us define an uncertainty set $\mathcal{U}$ of plausible distributions for $s$.
+This leads to the worst-case imputation: